Charles Burney: Likenesses and accounts

 Burney's portrait was painted by Reynolds in 1781 for Henry Thrale's library.
 His bust was cut by Nollekens in 1805.
 He also appears in James Barry's The Thames (also known as Triumph of Navigation), which was painted in 1791 for the Royal Society of Arts.
 He had a wide circle of acquaintance among the distinguished artists and literary men of his day.
-At one time he thought of writing a life of his friend Dr Samuel Johnson, but retired before the crowd of biographers who rushed into that field.
+At one time he thought of writing a life of his friend Samuel Johnson, but retired before the crowd of biographers who rushed into that field.

 Burney's eldest son, James Burney, was a distinguished officer in the Royal Navy, who died a rear-admiral in 1821, having accompanied Captain Cook on his last two voyages.
 His second son was the Rev. Charles Burney, a major donor of books to the British Museum, and his second daughter was Frances or Fanny, the novelist, later Madame D'Arblay.
 Her published diary and letters contain many minute and interesting particulars of her father's public and private life, and of his friends and contemporaries, including his initial opposition to her marriage to the French refugee Alexandre D'Arblay in 1793 and to her sister Charlotte's remarriage to the pamphleteer and stock jobber Ralph Broome in 1798.
 A life of Burney was compiled by Madame D'Arblay and appeared in 1832, but it has been criticized consistently for being eulogistic.
 His daughter by his second marriage, Sarah Burney, was likewise a novelist.
 Her letters provide interesting, less adulatory information about her father.
 Although Sarah looked after him in his old age, their personal relations remained poor.